The importance of Third-Party Risk Management (TPRM)

 Data breaches and security risks

-Compliance and regulatory risks
+Compliance risk and regulatory risks

 If a third party fails to comply with industry regulations or legal requirements, the organization that engaged them could also face penalties and legal consequences.
 For example, if a vendor mishandles customer data in violation of privacy regulations, the organization that shared the data could be held accountable.